 Sales of a substantial number of shares of our common stock in the public market could occur at any time, subject to certain restrictions described below.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-We have a total of 14,538,202 outstanding shares of common stock, all of which may be resold in the public market immediately without restriction, other than shares owned by our affiliates, which may be sold pursuant to Rule 144 under the Securities Act, subject to the conditions of Rule 144 including volume limitations.
-However, the resale of an aggregate of 5,986,054 shares have been restricted until March 8, 2019, as a result of lock-up agreements executed by our directors, certain of our executive officers and certain other shareholders in conjunction with our December 2018 secondary offering.
-The underwriters who are party to the lock-up agreements may, however, in their sole discretion, permit the stockholders who are subject to the lock-up agreements to sell shares prior to the expiration of the lock-up period.
-In addition, holders of an aggregate of approximately 5,382,619 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+As of December 31, 2020, we have a total of 19,560,291 outstanding shares of common stock, all of which may be resold in the public market immediately without restriction, other than shares owned by our affiliates, which may be sold pursuant to Rule 144 under the Securities Act, subject to the conditions of Rule 144 including volume limitations.
+In addition, holders of an aggregate of approximately 5,378,291 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We have registered all shares of common stock that we may issue under our equity compensation plans on a Registration Statement on Form S-8.
 These shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described above.